PEER-REVIEWED ARTICLES

 Palmiano Federer, Julia.
 (2021).
 “Cowboy or Mavericks?
 The Normative Agency of NGO Mediators,” In: Rethinking Peace Mediation, Catherine Turner and Martin Wählisch (eds.), Bristol: Bristol University Press.

 Turner, Catherine, and Julia Palmiano Federer.
 “Peace Listening in Mozambique: The Maputo Accord and a Relational Theory of Mediation.”
-(Revise & Resubmit at the Review of International Studies).
+(Conditionally Accepted in the Review of International Studies).

 Higgins Parker, Lorelei, and Julia Palmiano Federer.
 “Three Stories: Indigenous Feminisms as Self-Determination.”
-(Under Review at the Journal of Peace Education, Special Issue on Decolonizing Peace Education).
+(Under Review with the Journal of Peace Education, Special Issue on Decolonizing Peace Education).

 Palmiano Federer, Julia, Sara Hellmüller, Simon Mason, Eemeli Isoaho, Andreas Wenger (eds).
 Process Design in Peace Mediation: Theory and Practice (Book Project).